arielcarrera/quarkus-spring-data-integration/README.md

 So this extension aims to allow you to take the first steps... to be able to jump to Quarkus in a simple way!
 It is literally possible to do it in a few minutes now!

-While the performance tests are preliminary... it's amazing! its performance is equal to or greater than the current implementation of Panache's Spring Data Jpa Api but without relegating the features offered by "Spring Data Jpa"!
+While the performance tests are preliminary... it's amazing! its performance is equal to or greater than the current implementation of Panache's Spring Data Jpa Api but without relegating any feature offered by Spring Data Jpa!
 Quarkus with this extension provides an improvement of around 30% in memory consumption in relation to their respective Springboot version.

 ## Source code

-In the root of the source code you can see the following projects:
+In the root of the source code you can see the following projects and folders:

  - quarkus-spring-data-jpa-extension-parent
    - runtime